efeuentertainment/aws-polly/README.md

 ```bash
 pkill -x -o -SIGUSR1 -f 'node /usr/local/aws-polly/signal.js' || node /usr/local/aws-polly/signal.js &
 ```
 this will:
 •send a SIGUSR1 signal to the script,
 •or start it in background if it doesn't run.

+run 'node signal.js --help' for information about the optional cli arguments, and add them (twice) to the above line.
+by default, signal.js will load /tmp/tts.txt, read it using voice-id 'Matthew', and play it on the system default speaker.

 list pid of running instance:
 ```bash